Ashish-Gupta7/khatabook/readme.md

 ```

 ## day 10
-in place of res.send(errors) in simple formate, instead of this you can use connect-flash.
+1. in place of res.send(errors) in simple formate, instead of this you can use connect-flash.
    - to use connect-flash =>
      > express-session in app.js
      > connect-flash in app.js
      > send error/warning... in ejs
      > and redirect page
+2. use gsap for minor animation in success msg.

+## day 11
+1. setup your ejs page.
+2. render all data of hisabs and users.
+3. set filter.